FKrauss/intro-to-datascience/README.md

 * To restart the kernel (i.e. the computational engine), click on the menu Kernel -> Restart.
 This can be useful to start over a computation from scratch (e.g. variables are deleted, open files are closed, etc...).
 * Click on the menu Help -> User Interface Tour for an overview of the Jupyter Notebook App user interface.

-### Primer on Pandas

-Throughout the bootcamp we will be working with a python library called `pandas` that is very useful for data handling.
-To get the most from the course, it is worth to have a look at [this primer](https://github.com/cambridgecoding/intro-to-datascience/blob/master/pandas_primer.ipynb) that covers all the functionality that we will be using.